This website uses cookies for anonymised analytics and for account authentication. See our privacy and cookies policies for more information.

 Conference agenda and resources

-The SCVO Trustees' Week conference will bring together trustees interested in good governance and future proofing their organisations to share their experience and learn from each other.
+The SCVO Trustees' Week conference brought together trustees interested in good governance and future proofing their organisations to share their experience and learn from each other.

 • how modernising governance can ensure sustainability and success